 ASTM G21: Resistance of Synthetic Polymeric Materials to Fungi

-Synthetic polymeric materials.
+Products tested: Synthetic polymeric materials.

-Description of ASTM G21 Test
+How the ASTM G21 Test Works

-• Fungi are grown on solid medium and a spore suspension is prepared from Penicillium, Aspergillus, Chaetomium, Trichoderma, Aureobasidium.
+• Fungi are grown on solid medium and a spore suspension is prepared from Penicillium, Aspergillus, Chaetomium, Trichoderma, and Aureobasidium.

 • A small volume of the pooled spore preparation is applied directly to the test samples.